Working Hours

 Days Off

-All visits —both tattooing sessions consultation meetings are by appointment only.
+All visits —both tattooing sessions and consultation meetings— are by appointment only.
 Walk-ins are not possible.

 First-time visitors need a consultation meeting prior to any tattooing sessions.
 For cover-ups, retouches and portraits, a consultation meeting is always required.

-- Cancellations or appointment date changes can be made via e-mail or phone, but they have to be made at least 3 days prior to the date of the appointment.
-There is no cancellation fee, but failing to contact me will result in refusal of future appointments.
+Cancellations or appointment date changes can be made via e-mail or phone, but they must be made at least 3 days prior to the date of the appointment.
+There is no cancellation fee, but failing to contact me in the case of a last-minute cancellation will most likely result in refusal of future appointments.

 An appointment is required beforehand.
-We’re not working by the “street shop” system, so appointments are required even for checking out the place.
+The studio is not a regular street shop, so appointments are required even for checking out the place.

 Visits while other clients are having a tattooing session are not possible.

-- Cancellations or appointment date changes can be made via e-mail or phone and they can be made at anytime, even on the day of the appointment.
-There is no cancellation fee, but failing to contact me will result in refusal of future appointments.
+Cancellations or appointment date changes can be made anytime —even on the day of the appointment— via e-mail or phone.
+There is no cancellation fee, but failing to contact me in the case of a last-minute cancellation will probably result in refusal of future appointments.

 Prices